- Brand name

 Do not take this medicine if:

-Women are not treated with this medicine, and it could cause major defects in unborn children if taken by pregnant women, or harm to infants if taken when breastfeeding.
+Women are not treated with this medicine, as it could cause major defects in unborn children if taken by pregnant women, or harm to infants if taken when breastfeeding.

 - The expiry date (EXP) printed on the pack has passed.